AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

 This would now be run like `PRINT_START BED=110 HOTEND=240 CHAMBER=50`.
 Chamber defaults to 0 if not specified.

+---

+### Parameters

+The "Parameters" section at the beginning takes the arguments (parameters) being passed to the macro (right side) and saves each to its own variable (left side).

+This way, we only have to set the data type (int, float, string, etc) and set any defaults **once**.
+This allows for easy reuse in the rest of the macro.
+It also consolidates all of your parameters and defaults into one place for easy readability/sharing.

+You can technically forego the parameter setup section entirely and just pass the parameters directly (for example `M190 S{params.BED|int}`).

+It's a preference, but I think it's better practice to do it this way.

+---
 ### Slicer Start G-code

 Don't split any of these lines.